Mark J. Biros

-In June 2008, Mark addressed the International Bar Association’s 11th Transnational Crime Conference in London about investigations of, and prosecutions for, violations of U.S. economic sanctions.
-He also addressed the International Bar Association’s Annual meeting in October 2008 in Buenos Aires where he spoke on Minimizing the Impact of Corruption on the Rule of Law & International Business - Detecting, Investigating & Responding to Corrupt Conduct.
-At the 12th Transnational Crime Conference in June 2009, Mark gave a presentation on how to respond to, and manage, a coordinated multi-national law enforcement investigation.
-In February 2011, Mark was named an Officer of the Criminal Law Committee of the International Bar Association to serve as its North American Regional Representative.
-In 2012, he was selected to be a member of a panel at the International Bar Association’s annual meeting in Dublin addressing the topic: Navigating the Criminal Law Minefield: A Cautionary Tale for Defense Lawyers and Lawyers Representing Corporations.
+In June 2008, Professor Biros addressed the International Bar Association's 11th Transnational Crime Conference in London about investigations of, and prosecutions for, violations of U.S. economic sanctions.
+He also addressed the International Bar Association's Annual meeting in October 2008 in Buenos Aires where he spoke on Minimizing the Impact of Corruption on the Rule of Law &International Business - Detecting, Investigating & Responding to Corrupt Conduct.
+At the 12th Transnational Crime Conference in June 2009, Professor Biros gave a presentation on how to respond to, and manage, a coordinated multi-national law enforcement investigation.
+In February 2011, Professor Biros was named an Officer of the Criminal Law Committee of the International Bar Association to serve as its North American Regional Representative.
+In 2012, he was selected to be a member of a panel at the International Bar Association's annual meeting in Dublin addressing the topic: Navigating the Criminal Law Minefield: A Cautionary Tale for Defense Lawyers and Lawyers Representing Corporations.
 In 2014, he chaired a panel at the 17th Transnational Crime Conference of the International Bar Association in Istanbul entitled The International whistleblower – hero or villain?
 In 2015, he spoke at the IBA Transnational Crime Conference in Berlin as a panelist covering the topic “Is nothing sacred?
 The production and use of internal investigation findings and reports in third party proceedings.”
 Also in 2015, he co-chaired a panel at the IBA annual meeting in Vienna dealing with Inherent and Subsequent Risks: Criminal Liability for Individuals and Entities Arising out of Mergers and Acquisitions.
 In 2016, Professor Biros will co-chair a panel analyzing recent developments the prosecution and defense of Money Laundering cases at the IBA Transnational Crime Conference in Panama City, Panama.
-Currently, he is the Vice-Chair of the Criminal Law Committee of the International Bar Association.
+Currently, he is the Co-Chair of the Criminal Law Committee of the International Bar Association.